myfanforce/postgres-ssl-vault/README.md

 ### Why though?

-The official Postgres image in Docker hub does not come with SSL baked in.
+The official Postgres image in Docker hub does not come with SSL baked in, and the Supabase Vault extension is not included.

-Since this could pose a problem for applications or services attempting to connect to Postgres services, we decided to roll our own Postgres image with SSL enabled right out of the box.
+Since this could pose a problem for applications or services attempting to connect to Postgres services securely or requiring secret management capabilities, we decided to roll our own Postgres image with:
+- SSL enabled right out of the box
+- Supabase Vault extension pre-installed for secure secret management

 ### How does it work?

 The Dockerfiles contained in this repository start with the official Postgres image as base.
+During the build process:

+1. The Supabase Vault extension is compiled and installed from source
+2. The `init-ssl.sh` script is copied into the `docker-entrypoint-initdb.d/` directory for SSL configuration
-Then the `init-ssl.sh` script is copied into the `docker-entrypoint-initdb.d/` directory to be executed upon initialization.
+3. The `init-vault.sh` script is copied into the `docker-entrypoint-initdb.d/` directory to enable the Vault extension

+Both scripts are executed upon database initialization.

 ### Certificate expiry